-During the time that you spend with your dog, you will see them contract and overcome a variety of different ailments.
-Similar to humans, dogs manage to overcome minor ailments, like a minor cold or a small scrape or bruise, but require help with other more serious diseases.
+During the time that you spend with your dog, you will see the contract and overcome a variety of different ailments.
+Similar to humans, dogs manage to overcome minor ailments, like a minor cold or a small scrape or bruise but require help with other more serious diseases.

 TABLE OF CONTENTS

-So as their owner, you have to take very serious precautious and must learn to recognize every small difference and nuance of your four-legged friend.
+So as their owner, you have to take very serious precautions and must learn to recognize every small difference and nuance of your four-legged friend.

 The worrying thing about dog lipomas is that they are very common among all types of dogs and it does not discriminate between breeds.
 A lipoma can occur at various points of your canine’s body; so, it is not uncommon for a pet owner to not be able to notice a lipoma.